whirlsyu/EnMCB/README.md

 Title: Predicting Disease Progression Based on Methylation Correlated Blocks using Ensemble Models

-Version: 0.2.0
+Version: 1.3.1

 Author: Xin Yu

 Maintainer: Xin Yu <whirlsyu@gmail.com> <yuxin@webmail.hzau.edu.cn>

 Description: This package is designed to help you to create the methylation correlated blocks using methylation profiles.
-A stacked ensemble of machine learning models, which combined the Cox regression, support vector regression and elastic-net regression model, can be constructed using this package.
-You also can choose one of them to build DNA methylation signatures associated with disease progression.
+A stacked ensemble of machine learning models, which combined the Cox regression, support vector regression, Coxboost and elastic-net regression model, can be constructed using this package.
+You also can choose one of them to build DNA methylation signatures associated with disease progression (survival).

 License: GPL-3

 Citation:
-Xin Yu et al. 2019 Predicting disease progression in lung adenocarcinoma patients based on methylation correlated blocks using ensemble machine learning classifiers (under review)
+Xin Yu et al. 2021 EnMCB: an R/Bioconductor package for Predicting Disease Progression Based on Methylation Correlated Blocks using Ensemble Models (under review)

 Note: This package is still under developing.
-Some of the functions may change.
+Some of the functions may be further changed.

-Followings are brief insturctions for using this package:
+Followings are brief instructions for using this package:

 You can install and test our package by downloading source package.